Semrush helps you:

 Why Is Content Marketing Important?

-And unlike other forms of digital marketing (like PPC or PR), content marketing can continue to deliver for your business over the long-term.
+And unlike other forms of digital marketing (like media buying or social media marketing), content, which is a form of inbound marketing, can continue to deliver for your business over the long-term.

-Unlike a Facebook ad or press release, content can continue to drive traffic, brand awareness and leads for years.
+Unlike (some forms) email marketing, or a Facebook ad or press release, content—especially long-form content—can continue to drive traffic, brand awareness and leads for years.

 Long term ROI from content marketing